michaelgruczel/machine-learning-tutorial/README.md

 * Now you have the informations gains and you can select the highest one
 * do this recursively until you reach the leaves

+Calculating all possible combinations (means recalculate all entropies under all possible combinations of a given decision) can be very time consuming.
+So often bagging is used, which means that to grow several decision trees using a randomized selection of input data.
+Most often **random forest** is used as algorithm, which grows several decision trees, but limits the choice of variables in each split.

-There are  other algorithm and other metrics, check https://en.wikipedia.org/wiki/Decision_tree_learning for more information for more details
+There are other algorithms and other metrics, check https://en.wikipedia.org/wiki/Decision_tree_learning for more information for more details

 **2.1.5 Bayesian network**